freshshell/fresh/README.markdown

 fresh jasoncodes/dotfiles config/pryrc --file --marker
 ```

+#### Ordering globbed directories

+Using a glob to source multiple files from a single directory will read files in alphabetical order.
+If you need to control the order in which files are sourced, you can create a `.fresh-order` file
+in the directory being globbed containing an ordered list of files to read first.

 #### Sourcing whole directories of files

 Whole directories or repositories can be built and symlinked by including a trailing slash on the `--file` path: